 Chaparro says she is "mindful of labels and looks for foods with 5 to 6 grams of added sugars [per serving]," but also stresses that added sugar goals should be considered general recommendations, not overly restrictive rules.

-"Some days you may consume 20 grams of added sugars and another day 27 grams of added sugars, and that's OK," Chaparro says.
+"Some days you may eat 20 grams of added sugars and another day 27 grams of added sugars, and that's OK," Chaparro says.
 "These guidelines should not feel like a diet.
-Instead, they are recommendations that push us toward consuming more wholesome foods that are naturally sweet."
+Instead, they are recommendations that push us toward eating more wholesome foods that are naturally sweet."

 Some people, like those engaging in intense exercise training, may even benefit from eating more sugar to support their high physical activity levels.
 This is one more example of how sugar recommendations may shift depending on the person, their health status and their goals.